 During the Foundation course, I increased my session time from 10 to 15 minutes for Foundation Level 2, and then up to 20 minutes for Foundation Level 3.
 Well, I found that it was much more difficult for me to sit still for 20 minutes.
 You wouldn’t think five minutes would matter, but boy did it make me feel anxious.
-This leads me to my question – does the length of time matter?
+Does the length of time matter?
 Should I do 20 minutes because it’s so much harder for me, or should I do 15 minutes because 10 seems easy and 15 seems like a good balance?

 Let’s take one at a time…

 If it feels like too much, it probably is.
 It’s best to approach meditation much like anything else in life: start small, build up slowly and find your own personal sweet spot.
 For some people, this sweet spot is 10 minutes and for others, it’s 60 minutes.
 To begin with, the most important thing is finding a time length which feels achievable and keeps us feeling motivated.
 Without this, it will never become part of an established daily routine.
 Also important to remember is that when it comes to awareness and compassion, quality always trumps quantity, so it’s much better to be actively cultivating those qualities than sitting still like a statue wondering when the session will end.
 (We’ve all been there!)